-Hundreds of thousands of people in the UK will be spending Christmas alone this year.
+While for many people Christmas is a time for family, friends and festivities, hundreds of thousands of people in the UK will be spending Christmas alone this year.
 For many it will be the first Christmas since the death of a life-long partner.

 What can you do if you are worried about being alone at Christmas?

 If you are worried about being alone at Christmas there are thousands of community events happening around the UK where everyone is welcome.